 Our principal sources of liquidity are our cash and cash equivalents, cash generated from operations and our credit facility.
-Cash and cash equivalents totaled \$47.6 million at June 30, 2015, an increase of \$8.8 million, or 23%, from \$38.8 million at June 30, 2014.
-During fiscal 2015, we generated \$105.1 million of cash flow from operations.
-The majority of the proceeds were used for the following: \$15.3 million invested in capital expenditures, \$24.0 million in the repayment of bank lines of credit, \$20.1 million for the acquisition of businesses and other assets and \$37.9 million for the repurchase of our Common Stock, including net share settlement of equity awards.
+Cash and cash equivalents totaled \$104.4 million at June 30, 2016, an increase of \$56.8 million, or 119%, from \$47.6 million at June 30, 2015.
+During fiscal 2016, we generated \$59.2 million of cash flow from operations.
+These proceeds, in addition to borrowings from our credit facility, were used for the following: \$17.7 million invested in capital expenditures, \$19.9 million for the acquisition of businesses and other assets and \$87.1 million for the repurchase of our common stock, including net share settlement of equity awards.
 If we continue to net settle equity awards, we will use additional cash to pay our tax withholding obligations in connection with such settlements.
 We currently anticipate that our available funds, credit facilities and cash flow from operations will be sufficient to meet our operational cash needs for the foreseeable future.
 In addition, without repatriating earnings from non-U.S. subsidiaries, we anticipate that cash generated from operations will be able to satisfy our obligations in the U.S., including our outstanding lines of credit, as accounting earnings in the U.S. are not necessarily indicative of cash flows since earnings are generally reduced by non-cash expenses including depreciation, amortization, and stock-based compensation.

 We have a five-year revolving credit facility that allows us to borrow up to \$450 million at London Interbank Offered Rate ("LIBOR") plus 1.25% depending upon our leverage ratio.
-As of June 30, 2015, there was no borrowing outstanding under the revolving credit facility and letters-of-credit outstanding totaled \$6.0 million.
+As of June 30, 2016, there was \$125 million outstanding under the revolving credit facility and letters-of-credit outstanding totaled \$6.2 million.
+As discussed in more detail under "Item 1.
+Business-Recent Developments-Pending Acquisition of AS&E," we have entered into a definitive agreement to acquire AS&E. The total purchase price is approximately \$269 million.
+We expect to fund the transaction with a combination of AS&E's cash on hand and money borrowed under the revolving credit facility.
+As of June 30, 2016, AS&E reported cash and cash equivalents of \$74 million.